Set Up Instructions

 Dadoes & Rabbets

-Dadoes and Rabbets are a partial depth cut into the wood, a dado is made in the boundary of the wood piece whereas the rabbet is cut on the edge of the wood.
+Dadoes and Rabbets are a partial depth cut into the wood.
+Dado is made in the boundary of the wood piece.
+The rabbet is cut on the edge of the wood.

 Setting up the Saw for Dadoes & Rabbets

-Depending on how much material has to be removed will determine how to make the cut, if there is a lot and it is possible to combine saw blades in combination to the width of the cut the it is preferable to make the cut in small steps.
+Depending on how much material to be removed will determine how to make the cut.
+If there is a lot it is possible to combine saw blades in combination.
+To the width of the cut, it is preferable to make the cut in small steps.